GRAPHIC-Take Five: U.S. money market ruckus - one-off or warning?

 While the Fed has been talking up the state of the U.S. economy, ECB chief Mario Draghi has urged euro zone governments to step on the fiscal gas pedal if they want to see economic growth speeding up.

 The ECB on the other hand has already pledged indefinite stimulus and looking at depressed activity across the bloc, that seems justified.
-A positive PMI surprise would of course be highly welcome but a negative reading could be what's needed to chivvy tight-fisted governments into spending more.
+Monday's survey showed German private sector activity shrank for the first time in 6-1/2 years in September as a manufacturing recession deepened and the service sector lost momentum too.
+Hopes are that this will chivvy tight-fisted euro zone goverments into loosening their purse strings.

 -Draghi ties Lagarde's hands with promise of indefinite stimulus